Kenneth Branagh's unrealized projects: Italian Shoes film

 On October 19, 2011, Branagh was set to direct the feature film adaptation of Henning Mankell’s novel Italian Shoes, with Richard Cottan writing the screenplay, Yellow Bird and Left Bank Pictures producing the film, and on November 27, 2011, Anthony Hopkins and Judi Dench were cast in the film, with production expected to start in late 2012 or early 2013.
 On May 21, 2022, the film adaptation was revived with Julie Bertuccelli set to direct for Roger Frappier's Max Films.

 Keeper of the Diary

 On May 12, 2017, Branagh was in talks to direct Sam Franco and Evan Kilgore’s screenplay Keeper of the Diary, as well as star as Anne Frank’s father Otto Frank and produce with Judy Hofflund, for Searchlight Pictures to distribute.

 A Gentleman in Moscow TV series

-On April 3, 2018, Branagh was set to star in and produce the television series adaptation of Amor Towles’ novel A Gentleman in Moscow, which became the miniseries of the same name by Paramount+ with Showtime.
+On April 3, 2018, Branagh was set to star in and produce the television series adaptation of Amor Towles’ novel A Gentleman in Moscow, which Ewan McGregor replaced him for the miniseries of the same name by Paramount+ with Showtime.